BlazeInferno64/NotePlus/README.md

 Please read the following point carefully -

 Since it is in the early stages of development so some features might not work as intended in mobile devices, but it would be improved upon future updates!
-So if you spot any such issues then feel free to open up an issue here [NotePlus issue tracker](https://github.com/blazeinferno64/NotePlus/issues)
+So if you spot any such issues then feel free to open up an issue at [NotePlus issue tracker](https://github.com/blazeinferno64/NotePlus/issues)
 |-----|

 # Fun fact